docker/docs/network/overlay.md

 ### Container discovery

-For most situations, you should connect to the service name, which is load-balanced and will be handled by all containers ("tasks") backing the service.
-If you need to get a list of all tasks backing the service you can do a DNS lookup for tasks.<service-name>.
+For most situations, you should connect to the service name, which is load-balanced and handled by all containers ("tasks") backing the service.
+To get a list of all tasks backing the service, do a DNS lookup for `tasks.<service-name>.`

 ## Next steps